maxionderon/Abandoned-Companion-Gift-App-Admin-Angular/README.md

 * version 0.1

 <a name="4."></a>
-## 4. Planned Feature for later release
+## 4. Planned feature for later release

 * modification components for companions
 * loading indicators